Meshiest/autocr/README.md

 ## Notes

 * `autocr pull` will sometimes add shows that are not on crunchyroll, you will need to browse your config.yml to ensure you only have shows you want
 * `autocr get` will download everything AFTER the currently watched episode.
-If you want to download the entire show, use `crunchy` until some form of `autocr all` is developed
+If you want to download the entire show, use `crunchy` or `autocr search -d "show name"`
 * `autocr search` requires quotes when searching for multi word titles (`autocr search "my github academia"`)